Onion

-This genus also contains several other species variously referred to as onions and cultivated for food, such as the Japanese bunching onion Allium fistulosum, the tree onion Allium × proliferum, and the Canada onion Allium canadense.
+The genus contains several other species variously called onions and cultivated for food, such as the Japanese bunching onion Allium fistulosum, the tree onion Allium × proliferum, and the Canada onion Allium canadense.
 The name wild onion is applied to a number of Allium species, but A. cepa is exclusively known from cultivation.
 Its ancestral wild original form is not known, although escapes from cultivation have become established in some regions.
 The onion is most frequently a biennial or a perennial plant, but is usually treated as an annual and harvested in its first growing season.

-The onion plant has a fan of hollow, bluish-green leaves and its bulb at the base of the plant begins to swell when a certain day-length is reached.
+The onion plant has a fan of hollow, bluish-green leaves, and its bulb at the base of the plant begins to swell when a certain day-length is reached.
 The bulbs are composed of shortened, compressed, underground stems surrounded by fleshy modified scale (leaves) that envelop a central bud at the tip of the stem.
-In the autumn (or in spring, in the case of overwintering onions), the foliage dies down and the outer layers of the bulb become more dry and brittle.
+In the autumn (or in spring, in the case of overwintering onions), the foliage dies down and the outer layers of the bulb become more dry, and brittle.
 The crop is harvested and dried and the onions are ready for use or storage.
 The crop is prone to attack by a number of pests and diseases, particularly the onion fly, the onion eelworm, and various fungi which can cause rotting.
 Some varieties of A. cepa, such as shallots and potato onions, produce multiple bulbs.

 Onions are cultivated and used around the world.
-As a food item, they are usually served raw, as a vegetable or part of a prepared savoury dish, but can also be eaten cooked or used to make pickles or chutneys.
+As a food item, they are often served raw as a vegetable or part of a prepared savoury dish, but can be eaten cooked or used to make pickles or chutneys.
 They are pungent when chopped and contain certain chemical substances which may irritate the eyes.

 Taxonomy and etymology

 The onion plant (Allium cepa), also known as the bulb onion or common onion, is the most widely cultivated species of the genus Allium.
 It was first officially described by Carl Linnaeus in his 1753 work Species Plantarum.
-A number of synonyms have appeared in its taxonomic history:
+Synonyms during its taxonomic history are: